RAGE-toolkit/Artic-nf-GUI/README.md

-# 🧬 Artic-nf (RAGE-toolkit)
+# 🧬 Artic-nf-GUI (RAGE-toolkit)

-Artic-nf-GUI is a graphical user interface (GUI) for the [Artic-nf]() workflow, designed to integrate with Oxford Nanopore’s EPI2ME platform.
+Artic-nf-GUI is a graphical user interface (GUI) for the [Artic-nf](https://github.com/RAGE-toolkit/Artic-nf) workflow, designed to integrate with Oxford Nanopore’s EPI2ME platform.

 ⚠️ Note: This project is currently under active development.
 At present, basecalling modules such as Dorado and Guppy are not supported within the GUI.
 Users should provide pre-basecalled FASTQ files (e.g., from a fastq_pass directory) as input to run the workflow.